scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 When appropriate, some example solutions can be provided for the community to determine whether said solutions are adequate or not.

-Whenever a topic spawns a non-trivial discussion, we plan to initiate a new Internet Draft on said topic.

 --- middle